-It’s where our beloved potato skins and Spanish Patatas Bravas meet!
+Loaded potato skins with chorizo, melted cheese and bravas sauce.
+It’s where our beloved potato skins and Spanish patatas bravas meet!

-It probably won’t come as a complete surprise to you, my friends, that I am a huge potato lover!
-Who isn’t though?!?
+It probably won’t come as a complete surprise to you that I am a huge potato lover!
 I love potatoes cooked in every way possible.
-Potatoes is what I missed and craved most during my year in a rice loving Philippines.
-That’s where I discovered I can eat potatoes just boiled and salted and still enjoy them!
-In less extreme situations though, I prefer to eat my potatoes a bit more dressed up!
+I love eating them whether they are just boiled and salted or a bit more dressed up!

 So throw a party and enjoy these loaded potato skins!!